monasca/monasca-watchers/README.md

 ### Kafka Watcher

 The Kafka Watcher writes a message to a Kafka topic and then reads it back from the same topic.
-This ensures the entire round trip functionality of Zookeeper is functioning.
+This ensures the entire round trip functionality of Kafka is functioning.

 ### Zookeeper Watcher